wp-plugins/floating-social-media-icon/readme.txt

 == Frequently Asked Questions ==

 = How can i hide an icon? =

-To hide an icon, Just dont give any value for that button link.. it will automatically gets hiden.
+To hide an icon, Just don't give any value for that icon link.. it will automatically gets hidden.

-= Why the floating social media icon is not displaying on my page even if i made all properly? =

-Our Plugin Uses Hooks to integrate the supported javascripts styles and html to the theme.
+= Why the floating social media icon is not displaying on my page even if i made all properly? = Our Plugin Uses Hooks to integrate the supported javascripts styles and html to the theme.
 So Make sure your theme **footer.php** have  **&lt;?php wp_footer(); ?&gt;** and **header.php** have  **&lt;?php wp_head(); ?&gt;** , Most of all the plugins work with the support of this code and if this is not present on your theme..
 Its your themes mistake..

 = How can i integrate the  **&lt;?php wp_footer(); ?&gt;** and  **&lt;?php wp_head(); ?&gt;** to my theme if it is not present on my theme? =
 It can be easily done..
 Just to go Theme Editor which is under appearance and select footer.php and add  **&lt;?php wp_footer(); ?&gt;** before the closing body tag which is  **</body>** and then go and edit header.php and add  **&lt;?php wp_head(); ?&gt;** just before the closing head tag which is  **</head>**

-= Can i disable the automated integration and place where ever i want? =

-Yes, You can..
+= Can i disable the automated integration and place where ever i want? = Yes, You can..
 Just to go **"Acx Social icons"** Menu which is in left side on wp-admin and in that page you will find "Display Mode" option.
 Select it to Manual.
 But then there will be no animation but you can Use Our Shortcode or PHP Code to display the social media icons anywhere you want.

-= What are the shortcode and php code that will display this social media icon? =

-You can use the shortcode  **[DISPLAY_ACURAX_ICONS]** in any post or page or even in your custom post types.
+= What are the shortcode and php code that will display this social media icon? = You can use the shortcode  **[DISPLAY_ACURAX_ICONS]** in any post or page or even in your custom post types.
 You can also use  **&lt;?php DISPLAY_ACURAX_ICONS(); ?&gt;** anywhere in the theme files to show this icons.(But note that manual icons display will not have the animation

-= Can i have more than one php or shortcode to display the social media icon ? =

-Yes, You can have as many shortcode or php code to display the social media icons
+= Can i have more than one php or shortcode to display the social media icon ? = Yes, You can have as many shortcode or php code to display the social media icons

 = Can i override the css styles of each social media icon set? = Yes, each of the shortcode or php generated social media icon set is having unique css class and it help you to define specific style for each social media icon set.

-= Can i customize the shortcode to show social media icons with different icon design and size? =

-Yes, You can use shortcode to display icon and set social media icon size,what ever you want which is supported by the plugin.
+= Can i customize the shortcode to show social media icons with different icon design and size? = Yes, You can use shortcode to display icon and set social media icon size,what ever you want which is supported by the plugin.
 You can override the global icon theme and size configuration using some attributes on shortcode.

 As you know we have given icon themes, Numbers to identify.
 Right now we have themes like, 1,2,3,4....